 Every day, 4.5 billion pieces of content are shared on Facebook, 95 million pieces of content are shared on Instagram and 144 billion emails are sent.
 Therefore it is more important than ever to keep your child safe online.

 Guidance from the NSPCC regarding keeping your child safe online can be found in the following document.

-There have been numerous cases of children being subject to inappropriate and explicit chat on both Musical.ly and Live.ly.
-If your child accesses either of these school would recommend that it is done so under your supervision at all times.
+There have been numerous cases of children being subject to inappropriate and explicit chat on Tik Tok (previously Musical.ly and Live.ly.)
+If your child accesses this school would recommend that it is done so under your supervision at all times.